-- 1. Schools: This category includes all K-12 schools participating in the FCC E-Rate program or that have a National Center for Education Statistics (NCES) ID in the categories "public schools" or "private schools." - 2.
-Libraries: The list of libraries includes all those participating in the FCC E-Rate program as well as all member libraries, and their branches, of the American Library Association (ALA). - 3.
-Health clinic, health center, hospital, or other medical providers: The list of health clinics, health centers, hospitals, and other medical providers includes all institutions that have a Centers for Medicare and Medicaid Services (CMS) identifier. - 4.
-Public safety entities: The list of public safety entities includes fire houses, emergency medical service stations, and police stations, based on records maintained by the State of Georgia, and units of local government.
-Included in the list of public safety entities is also the list of public safety answering points (PSAP) in the FCC PSAP registry.
+Schools: This category includes all K-12 schools participating in the FCC E-Rate program or that have a National Center for Education Statistics (NCES) ID in the categories "public schools" or "private schools."

-- 5. Institutions of higher education: Institutions of higher education include all institutions that have an NCES ID in the category "college," including junior colleges, community colleges, minority serving institutions, Tribal colleges and universities, other universities, and other educational institutions. - 6.
-Public housing organizations: Public housing organizations were identified by contacting the Public Housing Agencies (PHAs) for Georgia enumerated by the U.S. Department of Housing and Urban Development, as well as by contacting nonprofit organizations Public and Affordable Housing Research Corporation (PAHRC) and National Low-Income Housing Coalition, which maintain a database of nationwide public housing units at the National Housing Preservation Database (NHPD). - 7.
-Community support organizations: The list includes primarily non-profit organizations identified by the GTA, in the context of its multi-year broadband engagement work, that facilitate greater public use of broadband service by vulnerable populations, including low-income individuals, unemployed individuals, and aged individuals. - 8.
-Other sources of data: GTA also drew on state agency, county, and municipal resources to identify additional eligible community anchor institutions that were not contained in the data sources listed above.
-In addition, GTA will use the Initial Proposal Volume I public comment process to ensure that all relevant institutions meeting the CAI criteria are included.
+- 2. Libraries: The list of libraries includes all those participating in the FCC E-Rate program as well as all member libraries, and their branches, of the American Library Association (ALA). - 3.
+Health clinic, health center, hospital, or other medical providers: The list of health clinics, health centers, and hospitals includes all institutions that have a Centers for Medicare and Medicaid Services (CMS) identifier. - 4.
+Public safety entity: The list of public safety entities includes fire houses, emergency medical service stations, and police stations, based on records maintained by the State of Oregon, units of local government, and tribal nations.
+Included in the list of public safety entities is also the list of public safety answering points (PSAP) in the FCC PSAP registry. - 5.
+Institutions of higher education: Institutions of higher education include all institutions that have an NCES ID in the category "college," including junior colleges, community colleges, minority serving institutions, tribal colleges and universities, other universities, and other educational institutions. - 6.
+Public housing organizations: Public housing organizations were identified by contacting the Public Housing Agencies (PHAs) for Oregon enumerated by the U.S. Department of Housing and Urban Development, as well as by contacting nonprofit organizations Public and Affordable Housing Research Corporation (PAHRC) and National Low-Income Housing Coalition, which maintain a database of nationwide public housing units at the National Housing Preservation Database (NHPD). - 7.
+Community support organizations: The list includes organizations identified by the OBO, in the context of its multi-year broadband engagement work, that facilitate greater public use of broadband service by vulnerable populations, including low-income individuals, unemployed individuals, and aged individuals.
+These include community support organizations such as cultural centers that support vulnerable populations. - 8.
+Other sources of data: OBO also drew on state, tribal, county, and municipal resources (agency data, as example) to identify additional eligible community anchor institutions that were not contained in the data sources listed above.
+These institutions include, but are not limited to, trade schools, incarceration facilities, and tribal anchor institutions such as libraries and community centers.
+In addition, OBO will use the Initial Proposal Volume 1 public comment process to ensure that all relevant institutions meeting the CAI criteria are included.

-4.3 Connectivity needs of defined CAIs
+4.2 Connectivity needs of defined CAIs

-To assess the network connectivity needs of the types of eligible community anchor institutions listed above, GTA undertook the following activities:
+To assess the network connectivity needs of the types of eligible community anchor institutions listed above, OBO undertook the following activities: